Peer-Peer is a unique, experiential learning program for people with any serious mental illness who are interested in establishing and maintaining

 their wellness and recovery.

-The Peer to Peer Class meets one night a week for ten weeks.
+The Peer to Peer Class meets one night a week for eight weeks.
 It is for persons with a mental illness and addresses a variety of issues about recovery.
-There
+There are

 The course includes:

 Peer-to-Peer consists of ten two-hour units and is taught by a team of two trained “Mentors” and a volunteer support person who are personally experienced at

 Mentors are trained in an intensive three day training session and are supplied with teaching manuals.